testinfected/molecule/README.md

 server.stop()
 ```

-You can optionally specify the interface and port to bound to when creating the server, e.g.
+You can optionally specify the interface and port to bound to when creating the server, e.g. if you want to make your server globally available:

 ```java
 WebServer server = WebServer.create("0.0.0.0", 8088);